 The 1897 marriage record for Theodocia and Jeff is the only marriage record in St. Clair County in this timeframe for a Lanier and there are none for Lenier.
 If Leila married some other Lenier/Lanier, it didn’t happen there.

-There are more details to this research but that covers the main points.
-If you know anything about Theodocia or Leila or George Smith or George Lanier, please email me.
+There are more details about this research but that covers the main points.
+If you know anything about Theodocia or Leila or George Smith or George Dewey Lanier, please email me.

 Last Update: 29 Jun 2014